jezevec10/jstris-guide/usermode.md

 ![editor]

-Drag and drop components from the sidebar to the component area, or click on components to put them on the bottom of your usermode.
+Drag and drop components from the sidebar to the component area, or click on components to put them at the bottom of your usermode.

 Be aware that there's a 2000-component limit for usermodes - though hitting it is very unlikely.
 If you do, please suggest changes/additions to usermodes in [Jstris Discord](https://discord.gg/RcNFCZC).

 ## Components

-Usermodes are constructed by putting components together, starting with a "Trigger" component, that triggers the components put below it, from top to bottom.
+Usermodes are constructed by putting components together, starting with a "Trigger" component that triggers the components below it, from top to bottom.

-If you put your component in wrong place, you can always drag it somewhere else by dragging the component's title bar.
+If you put your component in the wrong place, you can always drag it somewhere else by dragging the component's title bar.

 ![mode_example]

-While hovering over a component with a mouse cursor, extra options are available:
+While hovering over a component with the mouse cursor, extra options are available:
 - An ON/OFF switch,
 - Green (+) - duplicates a component and puts it below the current component when pressed,
 - Red (-) - removes the component.